roman-milk/roman-milk.github.io/confidence.md

   "Yes, Master," she said a smile coming to her face.
 I realized she was feeling pleasure from following my orders.

   I got back to bed and finally managed to sleep through the rest of the night.
-Report_Story #1